fenixkz/rl_journey/Lesson-4/theory.md

 The entire process can be broken down into two distinct phases: data collection and learning.

-**Phase 1: The Rollout (Collecting a Batch of Stories)**
+### Phase 1: The Rollout
----

 In this phase, the agent's only job is to act according to its current policy and gather a rich batch of experiences.
 No learning happens yet.

+1. **Initialize**

-1. Initialize: The coxswain gets the initial state from all N rowers at once.
-This is a batch of states with shape $(N, \text{observation\_dimension})$.
+    The coxswain gets the initial state from all N rowers at once.
+This is a batch of states with shape `[N, observation_dimension]`.

+2. **Collect M-Step Trajectories**

-2. Collect M-Step Trajectories: We now run a loop for a fixed number of steps, $M$ (e.g., $M=20$), to collect a "rollout".
+    We now run a loop for a fixed number of steps, $M$ (e.g., $M=20$), to collect a "rollout".

+3. **Get Actions**

-3. Get Actions: The coxswain (agent) looks at the current batch of $N$ states and, using the Actor network, decides on a batch of $N$ actions to take.
+    The coxswain (agent) looks at the current batch of $N$ states and, using the Actor network, decides on a batch of $N$ actions to take.

+4. **Step the Environments**

-4. Step the Environments: The coxswain shouts the command, and all $N$ rowers (environments) take their assigned action in unison by calling $\text{env.step()}$.
+    The coxswain shouts the command, and all $N$ rowers (environments) take their assigned action in unison by calling `env.step()`.

+5. **Gather Feedback**

-5. Gather Feedback: The agent receives a batch of feedback: $N$ next states, $N$ rewards, and $N$ done flags.
+    The agent receives a batch of feedback: $N$ next states, $N$ rewards, and $N$ done flags.

+6. **Store Everything**

-6. Store Everything: The agent stores all the information from this step—the states, the actions taken, the rewards received, and critically, the log-probabilities of the actions ($\log \pi(a|s)$)—in a temporary buffer.
+    The agent stores all the information from this step - the states, the actions taken, the rewards received, and critically, the log-probabilities of the actions $\log \pi(a|s)$ - in a temporary buffer.

 After looping $M$ times, our buffer now contains $M$ sets of $N$ transitions, which can be thought of as a large collection of $N \times M$ experiences.

-**Phase 2: The Update (Reviewing the Game Tape)**
+### Phase 2: The Update
----

 Now that the rollout is complete, the entire team stops rowing.
 It's time for the coxswain (agent) to review what just happened and update the team's strategy.
 This happens in a single, large, synchronous update.

-1. Calculate Returns and Advantages: The agent looks at the $N \times M$ experiences it just collected.
-It calculates the discounted return ($G_t$) and the advantage estimate either using GAE or not ($A_t \approx \delta_t$) for every single step in the buffer.
+1. **Calculate Returns and Advantages**

+    The agent looks at the $N \times M$ experiences it just collected.
+It calculates the discounted return $G_t$ and the advantage estimate $A_t \approx \delta_t$ for every single step in the buffer.
 By looking ahead $M$ steps, it gets a much more stable and less biased estimate of the advantage compared to just looking one step ahead.

+2. **Compute Losses**

-2. Compute Losses: Using this batch of advantages and the stored log-probabilities, the agent computes a single, aggregate loss value for the Actor and a single loss value for the Critic.
+    Using this batch of advantages and the stored log-probabilities, the agent computes a single, aggregate loss value for the Actor and a single loss value for the Critic.

+3. **Apply Gradients**

-3. Apply Gradients: Finally, the agent calls $\text{.backward()}$ on these losses and takes one single optimization $\text{step()}$ to update the weights of its Actor and Critic networks.
+    Finally, the agent calls `.backward()` on these losses and takes one single optimization `step()` to update the weights of its Actor and Critic networks.

 Once the update is complete, the new, improved strategy is ready, and the entire process repeats, starting with a new rollout from Phase 1.

-Now because we have just onle policy and all the parallel environments step in the synchronous manner, the data gather is on-policy and we do not need to care about PG theorem now working!
+Now because we have just onle policy and all the parallel environments step in the synchronous manner, the data gather is on-policy and we do not need to care about PG theorem not working!
 And more importantly we just made the learning pipeline much simpler to implement.

 ## Policy Update Stability

-All right, we have studied both variants of policy gradients: Stochastic and Deterministic.
-But in the foundation, both of these approaches aim to do the same thing: update our policy $\pi_\theta$ by updating its parameters $\theta$ in a direction that should increase rewards (or the advantage).
-The basic idea is: if an action led to a good outcome, make it more likely; if it led to a bad outcome, make it less likely.
+All right, we have seen that using parallel environments we can improve the efficiency of training.
+But still, the main idea behind learning remains: if an action led to a good outcome, make it more likely; if it led to a bad outcome, make it less likely.

 $$
 \theta \leftarrow \theta + \alpha \cdot (\text{Some\_Goodness\_Score}) \cdot \nabla_\theta \log \pi_\theta(a_t | s_t)